 Don has a Masters of Law from the University of Melbourne and he is the former Legal Member of the Chiropractors Regulation Board and former Treasurer of Headway Victoria.

-Andrew joined FOS as a Panel Member in 2017 after fifteen years in private practice, working at Australia’s major plaintiff law firms.
+Andrew joined FOS as an ombudsman in 2017 after fifteen years in private practice, working at Australia’s major plaintiff law firms.
 Andrew was previously the national head of superannuation and insurance at Slater and Gordon, where he grew and led a busy practice helping clients across Australia.

 Andrew has served as director with several not-for-profit and community organisations, and has a long record of service as a volunteer at community legal centres in Melbourne and Geelong.
 He holds a Bachelor of Arts and Bachelor Laws (Hons) from Flinders University.

 Chris Liamos has been with AFCA and its predecessor schemes since 2007.
 During this time he has held roles in case management, jurisdictional, and legal counsel roles.
 He has also served as a Fast Track Adjudicator, a role he had held since its creation in October 2014.

 Having graduated with a double degree in law and science, majoring in mathematics, Chris has worked extensively in the insurance sector, handling recoveries, public liabilities, insolvencies, and VCAT hearings since 2000.

 Michael Brett Young has over 40 years of experience in the legal industry.
 He recently completed twelve months as the interim Chief Executive Officer of the Law Council of Australia.